-Last seen onstage kicking up his heels in drag to play pantomime dame Widow Twankey in “Aladdin,” Ian McKellen would seem to be showing off his versatility by playing sober, besuited Paul in Mark Ravenhill’s stark and absorbing new play, “The Cut.”
+Last seen onstage kicking up his (fairly high) heels in drag to play pantomime dame Widow Twankey in “Aladdin,” Ian McKellen would seem to be showing off his versatility by playing sober, besuited Paul in Mark Ravenhill’s stark and absorbing new play, “The Cut.”
 In fact, showing off is the very last thing on McKellen’s mind.
 This stage performance is the most ruthlessly unadorned he’s given in years.